-- First elected MLA for Wolseley in 2003
+- Rob was first elected MLA for Wolseley in 2003.

-- Well-respected advocate on social justice issues, the environment and community economic development
+- He is a well-respected advocate on social justice issues, the environment and community economic development.

-- Serves as Assistant Deputy Speaker at the Legislature, as well as Legislative Assistant to both Conservation and Water Stewardship and Housing and Community Development.
+- He served as Assistant Deputy Speaker at the Legislature, as well as Legislative Assistant to both Conservation and Water Stewardship and Housing and Community Development.

-- Strong advocate for community projects in the West Broadway, Wolseley, Spence, Armstrong Point, Assiniboine and St. Matthews neighbourhoods.
+- He continues to be a strong advocate for community projects in the West Broadway, Wolseley, Spence, Armstrong Point, Assiniboine and St. Matthews neighbourhoods.

-At the legislature, Rob serves as Assistant Deputy Speaker and Legislative Assistant for both Housing and Community Development and Conservation and Water Stewardship.
+At the legislature, Rob has served as Assistant Deputy Speaker and Legislative Assistant for both Housing and Community Development and Conservation and Water Stewardship.

-Rob chaired Manitoba’s working group on a recycling and waste reduction strategy that will cut our waste sent to landfill in half, reduce carbon emissions equivalent to removing 71,000 cars from the road and create 450 green jobs in Manitoba.
-He also played a leadership role in the creation of All Aboard, the first comprehensive poverty reduction initiative in Manitoba’s history, and in the recent Rent Assist increase to cover 75% of the median market rent for low-income people across our province.
+Rob chaired Manitoba’s working group on a recycling and waste reduction strategy that will cut our waste sent to landfill in half, reduce carbon emissions equivalent to removing 71,000 cars from the road.
+As a member of the NDP government, he also played a leadership role in the creation of All Aboard, the first comprehensive poverty reduction initiative in Manitoba’s history, and in the NDP government’s Rent Assist increase to cover 75% of the median market rent for low-income people across our province.